10 Unexpected Materials to Incorporate into Your Mixed Media Paintings

 Mixed media art thrives on experimentation and the integration of various materials to create something unique and visually captivating.
 For artists looking to push the boundaries of traditional painting, incorporating unexpected materials into your work can add texture, depth, and a new dimension of meaning.
 Here are ten unconventional materials that can invigorate your mixed media paintings.

-1. Textiles and Fabric
+Textiles and Fabric

 Fabric scraps, from delicate lace to rugged burlap, can be glued onto canvas to introduce texture and pattern.
 You can also stitch directly onto the canvas, adding an element of craftsmanship and tactile quality that paint alone cannot achieve.
 Textiles carry their histories, potentially adding a narrative layer to your artwork.

-2. Metallic Leaf
+Metallic Leaf

-While gold leaf is somewhat common in fine art, exploring other metallic leaves like copper or silver can offer new hues and reflections.
+While gold leaf is somewhat common in fine art, exploring other metallic leaves like copper leaf or silver leaf can offer new hues and reflections.
 These metals can be applied in sheets or flakes, creating luminous effects that interact intriguingly with both artificial and natural light.

 Reading more: